.

 DISTANCE FROM MEDICAL CARE

-There is a health care center on the island located at Sólhlíð 10, in the town center.
-It consists of a primary health care center including on-call emergency doctor service 24 hours a day and a small 15-bed hospital with an on-call physician/doctor as well.
-During working hours, the health care center can be contacted via telephone at 432-2500 for assistance or appointment booking, but in the case of an emergency, one can come directly to the reception.
+A health care center on the island is located at Sólhlíð 10, in the town center.
+It consists of a primary health care center with on-call emergency doctor service 24 hours a day and a small 15-bed hospital with an on-call physician/doctor.
+During working hours, the health care center can be contacted via telephone at 432-2500 for assistance or appointment booking.
+Still, in the case of an emergency, one can come directly to the reception.
 Out of working hours, the central health care help desk should be contacted (1700) for assistance, and they will contact the island’s on-call doctor.
-In case of emergency, the number to call is 112, and a local ambulance service operated by the health care center can assist.
-In the case of major injuries or illness, patients can be transported via air ambulance to Landspitalinn hospital in Reykjavík either by plane or helicopter.
+In an emergency, the number to call is 112, and a local ambulance service operated by the health care center can assist.
+In the case of major injuries or illness, patients can be transported via air ambulance to Landspitalinn Hospital in Reykjavík by plane or helicopter.

 Travel Planning